 Serotonin-norepinephrine reuptake inhibitors (SNRIs).

-Everyone experiences an Anxiety Disorder differently, but there are many effective treatments available.
-It is important to be assessed and treated by a professional who can create an individualised treatment plan that includes the various elements of therapy that will benefit you.
+It’s worth remembering that everyone experiences an Anxiety Disorder differently, but there are many effective treatments available.
+It is important to be assessed and treated by a professional who can create an individualised treatment plan that includes only the necessary and effective elements of therapy that will benefit you.

-As part of your assessment, a Clinical Psychologist will discuss any anxiolytic medication you may be on and will liaise with your prescriber if required.
+As part of your assessment, a Clinical Psychologist who is specialising in psychotherapy will discuss any anxiolytic medication you may be on and will liaise with your psychiatrist prescriber if required.